deac-it/Cocoduino/Readme.md

 1. **Build Process**

     As there is no official `CLI` interface for the Arduino build process, I can't guarantee that Cocoduino can compile all sketches that work with the official IDE.
-    If you want to more about the internal mechanisms of the build process, see "About the Use of Ino" below.
+    For example adding functions at the bottom of the file is not working without manually declaring prototypes at the top of the file.
+This might change when Ino is updated.

 2. **File Architecture**